-Parks and Gardens of Local Historic Interest were identified as part of the Doncaster Unitary Development Plan:
+Parks and gardens of Local Historic Interest were identified as part of the Doncaster Unitary Development Plan and were reviewed in 2013.

 The Borough of Doncaster contains a rich archaeological and historical heritage reflecting its long history of settlement.
 In some cases the historic town centres have been continuously occupied since the Roman Period and are a major archaeological resource whilst evidence is growing of the extensive early settlement in the rural areas of the Borough.